What is a GIS specialist?

 What is the best career path for a GIS specialist?

 A GIS specialist can enter many different industries.
-The government employs more GIS specialists than any other industry, so more advancement opportunities exist.
+The government employs more specialists than any other industry, so more advancement opportunities exist.
 You can help with urban and regional planning and large civil engineering projects.

 Does a GIS specialist make good money?